Valdovinos-Lab/Motif_Assembly/README.md

 ## Instructions for Use

 To reproduce data from the paper, just run the simulation as is.
-If you would like to edit the assembly parameters (ex. time span, colonization frequency, number of colonizers per colonization event) you can do so by editing the params variable in run_assembly_AF1.m and run_assembly_AF0.m.
+If you would like to edit the assembly parameters (ex. time span, colonization frequency, number of colonizers per colonization event) you can do so by editing the "params" variable in run_assembly_AF1.m and run_assembly_AF0.m.
 For instance, if you wanted to experiment with colonizers entering the network every 500 timesteps you would make the following changes:

 ```matlab
 params = Parameters(output_dir, ...